Graylog2/graylog-ansible-role/README.md

 #### Install Notes

-Setting up Molecule requires installing a number tools for the VM enviroment.
+Setting up Molecule requires installing a number tools for the VM environment.
 The following are notes from a successful install on Ubuntu 20.04.

 Install Virtualenv, Molecule, and testinfra